These Children Are Gifts from God

 After discussing various topics, it was already well past 10 p.m.
 The JTS volunteers were able to fully resolve the questions they had in their minds through their conversation with Sunim.

-Tomorrow marks the fifth day of the visit to Mindanao, Philippines, and the final day of dedication ceremonies.
-In the morning, there will be a dedication ceremony for the special school at the plantation in Manolo Fortich, and in the afternoon, a dedication ceremony for the Korosing special school in Libona.
+Tomorrow marks the fifth day of the visit to Mindanao, Philippines, and the final day of opening ceremonies.
+In the morning, there will be a opening ceremony for the special school at the plantation in Manolo Fortich, and in the afternoon, a opening ceremony for the Korosing special school in Libona.
 After moving to the Mindanao JTS Center, there will be a live Friday Dharma Q&A broadcast in the evening.